 “The melody of your past.
 The song of love you used to sing.
 It’s a song you must sing again.”

 How does this farmer know about my past?
 What is he trying to say?
 Lucas asked himself with fear.

 The farmer continued, “You can either live as a man who is afraid of birds, or you can sing the song of your heart and become as free as they are.”

-Lucas reflected about everything the farmer said to him.
+Lucas reflected on everything the farmer said to him.
 The next day, he got up from bed, dressed, and went straight to the music store and bought a used guitar.
 That same afternoon, on the porch of his small cottage, he sang and played songs of love.
 At night, a bird made a noise outside, waking him up.
-Lucas walked calmly to the window to watch the bird and, with a smile on his face, he said: I also broken my second promise.
+Lucas walked calmly to the window to watch the bird and, with a smile on his face, he said: I also broke my second promise.